python-ellar/ellar/docs/overview/module-router.md

 # **Module Router**

-ModuleRouter allows you to define your route handlers as standalone functions, providing an alternative to using classes.
+`ModuleRouter` allows you to define your route handlers as standalone functions, offering an alternative to using classes.
-This can be beneficial for python developers who prefer using functions.
+This can be advantageous for Python developers who prefer using functions.
-It is important to note that using ModuleRouter does not limit your access to other features provided by Ellar.
+Importantly, using `ModuleRouter` does not restrict your access to other features provided by Ellar.

 ## **Usage**
-The Ellar CLI tool generates a `routers.py` file in every `create-module` scaffold command.
+The Ellar CLI tool automatically generates a `routers.py` file with every `create-module` scaffold command.
-This file contains a quick guide on how to use the `ModuleRouter` class.
+This file serves as a concise guide on utilizing the `ModuleRouter` class.

-Let's use the **routers.py** created in our previous project.
-And create **two** route functions, **addition** and **subtraction**
+Now, let's leverage the **routers.py** file generated in our prior project to implement **two** route functions, namely **addition** and **subtraction**.
 ```python
 # project_name/apps/car/routers.py
 """